Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 Transition to Source Code: The Architecture Matrix

-For mapping in the source code, it makes sense to further subdivide the individual domains into different modules:
+For mapping in the source code, it makes sense to further subdivide the individual contexts into different modules:

 MatrixA categorization of these modules increases clarity.
 Nrwl suggests the following categories (originally for libraries), among others, which have proven helpful in our daily work: